 Your Leagues/Clubs: Lynchburg Youth Hockey Association, Richmond Generals

 Overview: Lacrosse is a popular youth sport with both a fall and spring seasons.
-The success of the UVA Cavaliers men’s lacrosse team (2019 NCAA Champions) has reinforced interest.
+The success of the UVA Cavaliers men’s lacrosse team (2019 and 2021 NCAA Champions) has reinforced interest.

 Youth Clubs/Leagues: Seminole Lacrosse